Qinghai Lake: Climate

-The lake often remains frozen for three months continuously in winter.
+The area around Qinghai Lake has a dry-winter subalpine climate (Köppen Dwc), typical of large areas of Tibet.
+Winters are frigid but extremely dry, so that the lake often remains frozen for three months continuously, whilst summers feature pleasant afternoons, generally cold mornings, and frequent showers.

 History

-During the Han Dynasty (206 BCE–220 CE), substantial numbers of Han Chinese lived in the Xining valley to the east.
+During the Han dynasty (206 BCE – 220 CE), substantial numbers of Han Chinese lived in the Xining valley to the east.
 In the 17th century, Mongolic-speaking Oirat and Khalkha tribals migrated to Qinghai and became known as Qinghai Mongols.
-In 1724, the Qinghai Mongols led by Lobzang Danjin revolted against the Qing Dynasty.
+In 1724, the Qinghai Mongols led by Lobzang Danjin revolted against the Qing dynasty.
 The Yongzheng Emperor, after putting down the rebellion, stripped away Qinghai's autonomy and imposed direct rule.
 Although some Tibetans lived around the lake, the Qing maintained an administrative division from the time of Güshi Khan between the Dalai Lama's western realm (slightly smaller than the current Tibet Autonomous Region) and the Tibetan-inhabited areas in the east.
 Yongzheng also sent Manchu and Han settlers to dilute the Mongols.

-During Nationalist rule (1928-1949), the Han formed a majority of Qinghai Province's residents, although Chinese Muslims (Hui) dominated the government.
+During Nationalist rule (1928–1949), the Han formed a majority of Qinghai Province's residents, although Chinese Muslims (Hui) dominated the government.
 The Kuomintang Hui general Ma Bufang, having invited Kazakh Muslims, joined the governor of Qinghai and other high ranking Qinghai and national government officials in conducting a joint Kokonuur Lake Ceremony to worship the God of the Lake.
 During the ritual, the Chinese national anthem was sung and all participants bowed to a Portrait of Kuomintang founder Sun Yat-sen as well as to the God of the Lake.
 Participants, both Han and Muslim, made offerings to the god.

 After the 1949 Chinese revolution, refugees from the 1950s Anti-Rightist Movement settled in the area west of Qinghai Lake.
 After the Chinese economic reform in the 1980s, drawn by new business opportunities, migration to the area increased, causing ecological stresses.
 Fresh grass production in Gangcha County north of the lake declined from a mean of 2057 kg/ha to 1271 kg/ha in 1987.
-In 2001, the State Forestry Administration of China launched the "Retire Cropland, Restore Grasslands" (退耕，还草) campaign and started confiscating Tibetan and Mongol pastoralists' guns in order to preserve the endangered Przewalski's gazelle.
+In 2001, the State Forestry Administration of China launched the "Retire Cropland, Restore Grasslands" (退耕，还草) campaign and started confiscating Tibetan and Mongol pastoralists' guns to preserve the endangered Przewalski's gazelle.